swix/swix.github.com/index.md

 You may use the *format* parameter in all of your calls to the API.

-For JSON formatting.
+For JSON formatting:

 [http://swixapp.com/api/v1/brand/?format=json](http://swixapp.com/api/v1/brand/?format=json)

-For XML formatting.
+For XML formatting:

 [http://swixapp.com/api/v1/brand/?format=xml](http://swixapp.com/api/v1/brand/?format=xml)